Immigration detention: Netherlands

 In the Netherlands, foreigners who fail to obtain a residence status can be detained prior to deportation.
 Detention centers are located in Zaandam, Zeist, and Alphen aan den Rijn.
 Additionally, there are deportation centers at Schiphol and Rotterdam airports.

 Immigration detention in the Netherlands has been criticised for the conditions immigrants are held in – which are often worse than those for criminal detainees – due to a lack of probationary leave, rehabilitation assistance, legal assistance, laws restricting the maximum detention time and a maximum time for judicial review from a judge.

 Portugal

+Portuguese-language graffiti against detention centers in Porto.

 In Portugal, the Ministry of Interior is responsible for immigration matters.
 As of 2009, the sole officially designated immigration detention centre is Unidade Habitacional de Santo António, located in Porto.
 Opened in 2006, the centre is managed by the Foreigners and Borders Service (Serviço de Estrangeiros e Fronteiras, SEF).

 There are also five Temporary Installation Centres (Centros de Instalação Temporária, CIT) located at major airports including Porto, Lisbon, Faro, Funchal, and Ponta Delgada.

 In addition to these government-run facilities, there are two non-secure centers located near Lisbon: the Bobadela reception centre for asylum seekers, operated by the Portuguese Council for Asylum Seekers (Conselho Português para os Refugiados, CPR), and the Pedro Arupe reception centre, managed by the Jesuit Refugee Service.